stevavoliajvar/stop_cloudflare/instructions.md

 - Type A: Push to CodeBerg

 1. Log in to *CodeBerg*.
-  - Do note that Codeberg is blocking temporary email services.
+  - **WARNING**: Do note that Codeberg is blocking temporary email services and some minor email providers(not temporary email).
   - If you're Tor user, we recommend 'type B'.
 2. Click "*Fork*" button. (top-left corner)
 3. Edit text file.